 After the Hospital

 Talk about delirium and what happened in the hospital.
 This can help people sort out which memories are true and those that are not.
+Reassure patients of their fears.
 Let your primary doctor know that you or your loved one had delirium in the hospital.

 Seeing your loved one with delirium can make you upset and leave you feeling helpless.
-Talk with the nurse or doctor about any concerns you may have.
+Talk with the nurse or doctor about any concerns you may have or if you would like to know about other help.
 We are here to help you and your loved one.